VisualStudioEX3/DIV2.Format.Exporter/DIV2.Format.Exporter.DocFX/samples/PAL/samples.md

 This section shows common samples of how to create and manage DIV Games Studio palettes.

 > [!NOTE]
-> Usually is not necessary to edit the Color Range tables in a palette to make usable the palette in games.
-We are skipped all operations related with them in this section.
+> Usually is not necessary to edit the [Color Range Tables](xref:DIV2.Format.Exporter.ColorRangeTable) in a palette to make it usable in games.
+> [Color Range Tables](xref:DIV2.Format.Exporter.ColorRangeTable) are used by the DIV Games Studio built-in Drawing Editor.
+The default [Color Range Tables](xref:DIV2.Format.Exporter.ColorRangeTable) initialization performed by this framework is enough to use in this program.
+> We are skipped all operations related with [Color Range Tables](xref:DIV2.Format.Exporter.ColorRangeTable) in palettes in this section.

 ## Create an empty palette
-This code shows how to create an empty PAL instance and setup colors manually:
+This code shows how to create an empty [PAL](xref:DIV2.Format.Exporter.PAL) instance and setup colors manually:
 [!code-csharp[Main](samples.cs?range=4-9)]

-Also, you can setup a Color array to initialize a new palette:
+Also you can setup a [Color](xref:DIV2.Format.Exporter.Color) array to initialize a new palette:
 [!code-csharp[Main](samples.cs?range=12-14)]

 ## Load an existing palette
-This code shows how to load a PAL file:
+This code shows how to load a [PAL](xref:DIV2.Format.Exporter.PAL) file:
 [!code-csharp[Main](samples.cs?range=17)]

-Also you can load a PAL file from a byte array:
+Also you can load a [PAL](xref:DIV2.Format.Exporter.PAL) file from a byte array:
 [!code-csharp[Main](samples.cs?range=20-21)]

 ## Create a palette from an image